victorvicto/myMiniCP/userguide/source/exercises.rst

-The next visual example depicts three activities and its corresponding consumption profile.
-As can be observed the profile never exceeds the capacity 4.
+The next visual example depicts three activities and their corresponding consumption profile.
+As it can be observed, the profile never exceeds the capacity 4.